-This Project is designed to achieve systematic, sustained changes in fishing patterns and on-the-water behaviour at national, subregional and global levels.
-Achieving these changes will result in the conservation and sustainable use of the Western and Central Pacific Oceanic fisheries.
+This project is designed to achieve systematic, sustained changes in fishing patterns and behaviour on the water at national, subregional, regional and global levels.
+Achieving these changes will result in the conservation of the Western and Central Pacific Oceanic fisheries while using them sustainably.

 The objective of OFMP2 is:

-To support Pacific SIDS in meeting their obligations to implement and effectively enforce global, regional and sub-regional arrangements for the conservation and management of transboundary oceanic fisheries thereby increasing sustainable benefits derived from these fisheries.
+To support Pacific SIDS in meeting their obligations to implement and effectively enforce global, regional and sub-regional arrangements for the conservation and management of transboundary oceanic fisheries, to increase sustainable benefits derived from these fisheries.

-The Pacific Islands Forum Fisheries Agency (FFA) is implementing the Project, which is managed by the United Nations Food and Agriculture Organisation (FAO) and the United Nations Development Program (UNDP).
+The Pacific Islands Forum Fisheries Agency (FFA) is implementing the project, which is managed by the Food and Agriculture Organization of the United Nations (FAO) and the United Nations Development Programme (UNDP).

 Regional, sub-regional and national actions for better fishing practices

 - Supports Pacific SIDS as the major bloc at the WCPFC to adopt regional conservation and management measures.

 - Supports innovative approaches being developed by Pacific SIDS at a sub-regional level, as they collaborate in fisheries of common interest.